cobalt88/CPS-API/README.md

 ## Description

-This is a demo API built to demonstrate a low latency - high capacity throughput REST API using Node.js, Express.js, Mongoose ODM, and MongoDB.
+This API was originally built to demonstrate a low latency - high capacity throughput REST API using Node.js, Express.js, Mongoose ODM, and MongoDB.
 The sample dataset is hosted in a M0 cluster on MongoDB Atlas, currently hosted on AWS with EC2, Elastic Beanstalk, and CodePipeline.
-You can run it locally with a little configuration or use it as a template for your own API.
+You can test the live version of the API using the following base URL: http://cps-api.us-east-2.elasticbeanstalk.com/

-This application leverages the built in Node.JS OS and Cluster Modules for automatic load balancing (if you dont want/need to use AWS ElasticLoadBalancer).
-The server will automatically detect how many processing cores on the host machine and spawn 1 Primary node followed by 1 worker node for each additional core up to a maximum of 10.
+If run locally - this application leverages the built in Node.JS OS and Cluster Modules for automatic load balancing (if you dont want/need to use AWS ElasticLoadBalancer).
+The server will automatically detect how many processing cores are on the host machine and spawn 1 Primary node followed by 1 worker node for each additional core up to a maximum of 10.
 If youd like to use more or less than 10 instances you can change the value of this line of code found in the server.js

 ```javascript
 const numCPUs = nodeOs.cpus().length > 10 ?
 10 : nodeOs.cpus().length;